SuperSonic911/Docs-Template-Generator-Google-Script/README.md

 - Automatically generate new documents based on the template
 - Save time by reusing the same template for multiple documents
 - Easily share templates with other users
-- Access templates from any device with an internet connec
+- Access templates from any device with an internet connection